Vivek Oberoi: 2002–2004: Early success

 In 2007, Oberoi played the gangster Maya Dolas in Shootout at Lokhandwala.
+The film earned him a nomination for the Filmfare Award for Best Villain.

 In 2008, Oberoi starred in Mission Istanbul, directed by Apoorva Lakhia and produced by Ekta Kapoor.
-He performed to the song Apun Ke Saath, produced for the film by Vikas Kohli, at the 2008 International Indian Film Academy Awards.
+He performed to the song "Apun Ke Saath", produced for the film by Vikas Kohli, at the 2008 International Indian Film Academy Awards.
 It received negative reviews from critics.
 Bollywood Hungama critic Taran Adarsh gave it 1.5 out of 5 stars.
 The Hindu stated that Mission Istaanbul has no sting.
 Rediff.com gave it 1 star.